Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Limitations

 \section{Limitations}

-\paragraph{Behavioral versus Mechanistic Accounts} Although ICL is generally identified as a phenomenon at the behavioral level, having an explanation at the mechanistic level is desirable since it brings greater interpretability and contributes to more concrete theory building.
+\paragraph{Behavioral versus Mechanistic Accounts} Although ICL is generally identified as a phenomenon at the behavioral level, having an explanation at the mechanistic level would bring greater interpretability and could contribute to more concrete theory building.
 Our current study, despite using real pre-trained models and naturalistic data, remains at the behavioral level and is empirical in nature.
 Given our current contribution of establishing a connection between ICL and human priming and using the IFE as a way to diagnose whether ICL works in a gradient-descent-like manner or not, future work could improve our understanding by incorporating techniques from mechanistic interpretability to explain our current finding at the mechanistic level.

 \paragraph{Examining the IFE in Other Models} As ICL capability is often argued to scale with model size, we predict in Section \ref{sec:result} that the IFE effect will be more robust in larger models.
-Although the difference in the IFE behavior between \textsc{GPT2} and \textsc{GPT3-base} is substantial, we do not believe that we have observed a saturation of the IFE because the $R^2$ values that have observed are far from the ceiling level of 1.0. \textsc{GPT3-base} is currently the biggest model on which we have access to the logit predictions, but we believe the same behavioral test could be applied to larger models in order to verify our prediction.
+Although the difference in the IFE behavior between \textsc{GPT2} and \textsc{GPT3-base} is substantial, we do not believe that we have observed a saturation of the IFE because increasing the confidence level to $99\%$ could still result in confidence intervals containing $0$. \textsc{GPT3-base} is currently the biggest model on which we have access to the logit predictions, but we believe the same behavioral test could be applied to larger models in order to verify our prediction.